… which you’re welcome to take or leave.

 I could go on, but you get the drift.

-A big part of my retirement plan was understanding how much I needed to spend during the remainder of my lifetime – now that’s a big question!
+A big part of my retirement plan was understanding how much I need to spend during the remainder of my lifetime – now that’s a BIG question!

-Staying at work and sticking with my career may have provided more financial security and would have permitted me to grow my pension pot even more, but it would have meant sacrificing life experiences.
+Staying at work may have provided more financial security and allowed me to grow my pension pot further, but it would have meant sacrificing life experiences.

-After I stepped away from my main career, I retrained and got a HGV license, mainly as a safety net..
-On balance I think was a good idea as it gave me the confidence I required at the time, but with hindsight I probably didn’t need to.
+After I stepped away from my main career, I retrained and got myself a HGV license, mainly as a safety net..
+I have always loved driving and was excited to experience life on the road.
+On balance I think was a good idea as it gave me the confidence I required at the time, but with hindsight it wasn’t essential.

 Working in the gig economy on a zero hours contract suited me perfectly, allowing me to control when and how often I worked.
 This flexibility provided peace of mind without the stress and commitment of a full-time job or consultancy.